hi-paris/ReadingGroups/README.md

 # Hi!
-PARIS Reading groups GNN
+PARIS Reading groups

 The Hi!
 PARIS reading groups propose to study a topic using scientific articles on a theoretical and a practical point of view.
 The reading groups are opportunities of interaction between our corporate donors and our affiliates academic teams around selected topics of interest.